Mengen, Germany: History

-On October 7, 1819 broke in Mengen from a fire in the old town.
-Then the "Great Fire of Mengen', which was fought by comparatively simple means fell, many buildings victim.
+On 7 October 1819 there was a fire in Mengen old town, the "Great Fire of Mengen", which was fought by comparatively simple means, and many buildings were destroyed.

 Between 1870 and 1872 Mengen was connected to the Württemberg and Baden railway network.
-1895/1896 it was thanks to an own investment in the city's first electricity, Mengen received in 1900 flowing water.
+In 1895/1896 it was thanks to an own investment in the city's first electricity, Mengen received in 1900 flowing water.

 On the airfield of Mengen-Hohentengen the Dornier Do 335, one of the fastest fighter of World War II, was tested.

 Transport

-There is a regular public railway transportation between Ulm and Donaueschingen via Sigmaringen.
+There is a regular train service between Ulm and Donaueschingen via Sigmaringen.